 This blog is a creative outlet for the love of home design and art, doable DIY, indulging in good eats, and throwing a good party.
 While I write many of our articles, I’m not the only voice.
 Interior designers, architects, tradespersons, makers, and good friends with special talents share what they know.

-I live in a gorgeous 1895 Victorian, No.139, with my husband Gary McDaniel, our three kids, a cranky old cat, and a golden retriver.
-While only four other families have called this place home, some of them made really bad choices that altered it’s classic design.
+I live in a gorgeous 1895 Victorian, No.139, with my husband Gary McDaniel, our three kids, a cranky old cat, and a golden retriever.
+While only four other families have called this place home, some of them made really bad choices that altered its classic design.
 And there was a cheap flipper in the mix too.
 Now, we’re cleaning up their messes.

-My day (and weekend) job as a REALTOR®-Salesperson for Coldwell Banker Residential Brokerage in Maplewood, NJ, gives me a unique opportunity to peek inside homes.
-Whether a it’s a sparkling or still-in-the-rough kind of diamond – all are dream worthy.
+My day (and weekend) job as a Real Estate Salesperson with COMPASS Real Estate in Northern New Jersey gives me a unique opportunity to peek inside homes.
+Whether it’s a sparkling or still-in-the-rough kind of diamond – all are dream-worthy.
 In 2018, Lisa Danbrot and I co-founded the annual trade show, Resource Home Show.

 LISA DANBROT, MANAGING EDITOR

 Having grown up in 1970’s Brownstone Brooklyn as the only child of a mother who was a writer and a father who was a designer, both valuing the arts above all else, aesthetic preferences and creative interests have driven my life.
 My foundations are as a dancer and a painter.
 Professionally I have managed art galleries and worked in publishing for an arts quarterly.